 Consider the most mind-numbing elements of talent acquisition.
-Sorting through the first few rounds of resumes.
+Sorting through resumes.
 Data entry.
 Analytics.
 Juggling multiple systems.
 Even sourcing and screening in some instances.
-Through Robotic Process Automation, tasks like these can be taken off the shoulders of employees and handled by robots, who never make mistakes or take breaks.
-Employees can then be redeployed to focus on work that requires human judgement or creativity.
+RPA takes these burdens off employees' shoulders and puts them on robots, who never make mistakes or take breaks.
+Now, employees can focus on work that requires human judgement or creativity.
 This should be a win for the business and a win for the worker.

 There is, of course, an elephant in the room.

 Whenever work becomes automated, the threat of job obsolescence rears its head.